CS3219-SE-Principles-and-Patterns/cs3219-project-ay2122-2122-s1-g8/README.md

 - `node index.js` to run the Express server. \
 Open [http://localhost:3030](http://localhost:3030) to view it in the browser.

+Note: `redis-server` command can only be run in Linux.
+If you are using Windows, please use Windows subsystem Linux.

 ## 3. To start the frontend locally
 In the project root directory, you can run:
 - `cd frontend` into the 'frontend' folder